 These little Swedish chocolate balls known as Chokladbollar are sold everywhere in Sweden.
-This Swedish Chokladbollar is a no-bake recipe and made with simple ingredients oats, sugar, butter, vanilla, cocoa, coffee and rolled in unsweetened coconut.
+This Swedish Chokladbollar is a no-bake recipe made with simple ingredients oats, sugar, butter, vanilla, cocoa, and coffee then rolled in unsweetened coconut.
 Sue Maree P style I wanted to make my twist.
-My Swedish Chocolate Balls are gluten-free, coffee free, a kid-friendly recipe.
-Inspired by a recipe by Ed Kimber that I tweaked slightly on https://www.swedishfood.com/.
+My Swedish Chocolate Balls are gluten-free, coffee free, and a kid-friendly recipe.

 The history of Chokladbollar may be the first to event what we now call an energy ball.
 According to this blog https://scandasia.com/chokladbollens-dag-a-story-on-true-passion-for-swedish-chocolate-balls/.
 The first balls were made in 1943 during WW11, from a leftover cake.

 Takes = 10 minutes + 30 minutes to chill

 Makes = 12 to 20 depending on the size

 - Rolled oats (gluten-free if needed) – 150g (1.5 cups)

 - Butter (room temperature) – 100g (1/2 cup)

 - Light Brown Sugar – 50g (1/4 cup)

 - Vanilla Powder – 1/2 teaspoon or Vanilla extract – 1 teaspoon

 - Hot Water – 4 to 6 tbsp